 - Ice packs

 - Relaxation techniques

-If you are experiencing thunderclap headache, a headache with stiff neck, mental confusion, seizures, headache after an injury, new headache pain if you’re over 50 years, or headache after moving, coughing, or exercise, immediately visit a clinic or emergency room.
+If you are experiencing a thunderclap headache, a headache with stiff neck, mental confusion, seizures, headache after an injury, new headache pain if you’re over 50 years, or headache after moving, coughing, or exercise, immediately visit a clinic or emergency room.

 Migraines come with disabling symptoms that are incredibly painful, inconvenient, and stressful.
 Natural remedies can be effective, but if you are still experiencing severe migraines without long-term relief, move on to medical treatment from the UrgentMED Network.
 With no appointment necessary, visit or contact one of our 18 urgent care centers for migraine treatment and support today.